m4dh0rs3/cas/README.md

 ### Algebraic expressions

 `4.3 - π^2 = sin y` is an algebraic expression.
 It consists of atoms (`4.3, π, 2, y`) and operators (`-, ^, =, sin`).
 Operators manipulate atoms.
-We normally white such expressions in *infix-notaion*, where one has to know the precedence and associativity of an operator.
+We normally write such expressions in *infix-notaion*, where one has to know the precedence and associativity of an operator.
 The exponent (`^`) must be evaluated before the the substraction (`-`), evon though it appears later.
 To evaluate the expression linearly, it has to be converted into polish noation, which is basicly a single function call of function calls (`= - 4.3 ^ π 2 sin y`).

 ### Lexer and parser